stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 1. Miners coordinate to create and propose new blocks from pending transactions.
    A block is proposed if at least 67% of miners agree on the same block, as measured by the Bitcoin spent by the miners to produce it.
-Once a block is proposed, it is transmitted to all PoX stackers.
+Once a block is proposed, it is transmitted to all PoX stackers in the current reward cycle.

 2. Stackers not only validate each proposed block, but also verify that it builds atop the current Stacks chain tip and faithfully applies any on-Bitcoin